Does this test have other names?

-This test is used to diagnose problems related to copper.
-These include Wilson disease.
+This test is used to diagnose problems related to copper, such as Wilson disease.

 Ceruloplasmin is a protein made in your liver.
-Ceruloplasmin stores and carries the
+It stores and carries the mineral copper

-mineral copper around your body.
-Ceruloplasmin carries 65% to 90% of the copper found
+around your body.
+Ceruloplasmin carries 65% to 90% of the copper found in blood.
+Copper

-in blood.
-Copper is vital to many processes in your body.
-These include building strong
+is vital to many processes in your body.
+These include building strong bones and making

 Your liver normally takes copper from your bloodstream and puts it into ceruloplasmin